Take Action Following a SAP HANA Cloud Database Alert with SAP Automation Pilot

 The updated storage size will also be visible in SAP HANA Cloud Central.

-Note that there may be restrictions on how often an instance can have its storage resized within a period of time and there may be downtime required.
+Note that there may be restrictions on how often an instance can have its storage resized within a period of time.
+There may be downtime required.
 For additional details see Change the Size of a SAP HANA Database Instance Using the CLI.

 -